Amjad Islam Amjad

-The author of more than 70 books, he received many awards for his literary work and screenplay for TV, including Pride of Performance and Sitara-e-Imtiaz (Star of Excellence) Awards.
+The author of more than 70 books, he received many awards for his literary work and screenplay for TV, including Pride of Performance and Sitara-e-Imtiaz (Star of Excellence) awards.
 Later on, he also received the prestigious Tamgh-e-Imtiaz in 1998.

-Biography
+Early life and education

 Amjad was born in Lahore, Punjab in British India (now Pakistan).
 His family originally belonged to Sialkot.
 He received his secondary education in Lahore, and graduated from Government Islamia College Civil Lines, Lahore.
-He was also member of the college cricket team and participated in the inter collegiate tournament.
+He was also member of the college cricket team and participated in the inter-collegiate tournament.
 He gained a Masters of Arts degree in Urdu literature from Punjab University.

+Career

+Professional career

 He began his career as a lecturer in Govt.
 M.A.O.
 College Lahore.
 He worked as a director at Pakistan Television Corporation from 1975 to 1979, before returning to teaching.

+In 1989, Amjad was appointed Director General of the Urdu Science Board.
+He had also worked as a project director of the Children Library Complex.